waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_5.md

 ### Data Validation: 3 Levels.

-Right now we don't do any validations except that the passwords should match.
-However, we shouldn't be registering the user in the first place if the email is already taken.
+Right now our validations are ensuring only that the user doesn't make a typo when entering their password.
+However, we also shouldn't be registering a user if the email is already taken.

 In general, there are three levels at which you can and should check for the uniqueness in a well-designed application: